orsolyalukacs/orsolyalukacs/README.md

 ### Hi there 👋, I'm Orsi!

-👩🏻‍💻  Full-stack Software Engineer with a passion for building great UI/UX. <br/>
+👷‍♀️  Full-stack Software Engineer with a passion for building great UI/UX. <br/>
 💡  Interested in interdisciplinary solutions, including art, science and technology.
 Always excited to learn something new!

-📖  Currently reading: The Pragmatic Programmer: From Journeyman to Master
+👩🏻‍💻  Mostly Working with: NextJS, Typescript, React, Wordpress 📖  Currently reading: The Pragmatic Programmer: From Journeyman to Master

 🌱  Experience: